xcube-dev/xcube-jl-ext/README.md

 2. Allows using xcube Server and Viewer from within Jupyter Notebooks, even if JupyterLab is running remotely, i.e., spawned by JupyterHub.

+---
+**NOTE**

+This extension is still experimental and has neither been packaged nor deployed.
+Refer to the section **Development** below for dev installs.
+---

 ## Requirements

 - JupyterLab >= 3.0